kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 then directly make TLS gRPC calls to the [SnapshotMetadata](#the-snapshotmetadata-service-api) gRPC service's TCP endpoint.
-The audience-scoped authentication token must be passed as a parameter in each RPC to authorize the backup application's use of the service.
+The audience-scoped authentication token must be passed in the metadata of each RPC as the value of the ``authorization`` metadata key;
+it will be used to authorize the backup application's use of the service.
 Every RPC returns a gRPC stream through which the metadata can be recovered.

 The advertised [SnapshotMetadata](#the-snapshotmetadata-service-api) gRPC service's